openstack/diskimage-builder/elements/dhcp-all-interfaces/README.md

-The script /usr/local/sbin/generate-interfaces-file.sh will be called early in each boot and will scan available network interfaces and ensure they are all present in /etc/network/interfaces.
+The script /usr/local/sbin/generate-interfaces-file.sh will be called early in each boot and will scan available network interfaces and ensure they are configured properly before networking services are started.

-Note that this element is only expected to be useful on Debian-derived distributions, currently.